-Parking & Transportation Services and Stanford Public Safety co-host a free bike safety class twice a month.
+Stanford Transportation and Stanford Public Safety co-host a free bike safety class twice a month.
 Occasionally, we feature special guest speakers who share their personal story and testimony on bike safety and encourage you to wear a helmet and follow the rules of the road—two of the best ways to prevent injuries and stay safe while riding your bike.

 Vice President for Business Affairs and Chief Financial Officer, Stanford University